sheldon-e/brickoven/README.md

 # brickoven
-Brickoven is a framework for easily building enterprise grade apps.
+Brickoven is a stack for building applications.
+It's similar to an enterprise framework in terms of security.